pallets/flask/esof/docs/assignment2.md

 * **Description**:

-1. Developer set to 1 debug mode flag.
+1. Developer set to 1 debug mode flag
 2. Test in built-in server
 3. See back trace report

 * **Post-conditions**:

+1. Developer gets more detailed information about errors

 ________________________________________________________________________________________________________________________________________